jimblandy/abramov-redux-tutorial/README.md

 ## Running the code

-Abramov does all his development in a jsbin.
+In the tutorial, Abramov does all his development in a jsbin.
 I wanted to be able to use Emacs, git, and the nifty react-scripts, so I converted it into a [yarn] package; yarn is something like npm, and that's all I know.

 To get started, make sure you have yarn installed, and then this should work: